 - 1) Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally conducted.
 If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
 This information is held by the Estate Services Manager Bryan Low. - 4) The fixed electrical equipment shall be tested every 5 years.
-The date of the last EICR condition report couldn't be identified.
-The Electrical Compliance Team have confirmed that a request to complete the work has sent to the contractor C&C. - 5) Portable heaters are not allowed in any common parts of the premises. - 6) Gas appliances and pipework (where installed) are subject to annual testing and certification.
+The date of the last EICR condition report is 7th July 2020.

+- 5) Portable heaters are not allowed in any common parts of the premises. - 6) Gas appliances and pipework (where installed) are subject to annual testing and certification.
 This cyclical contract is managed by the in-house Gas Team.
-Mains gas pipework is external to the rear elevation.
+Mains gas pipework is partially external to the rear elevation.